MartinJindra/dotfiles/README.md

 # Dotfiles

+Please keep in mind that these files are constantly changing and the experience may vary.

 This repository stores all my configuration files for my custom i3wm-desktop.

 I personally did not write all these files by hand.
 I used some awesome projects to help create my personal desktop.